 The Perkins Clinic at Earlens has one of the best team of hearing experts, composed of expert physicians and audiologists, led by Dr. Rodney Perkins.
 This multi-disciplinary team performs a thorough physiological and anatomical examination of your ears and hearing, to determine the right solution for your specific hearing needs.
+This team is highly specialized in the Earlens Contact Hearing Solution, with more combined hours of expertise treating hearing impairment with Earlens than any clinic in the world.

 Meet The Expert Hearing Team